 - Where does radon come from?

 Radon gas is a radioactive gas that comes from the breakdown of naturally occurring radium-226 found in soils and rocks that surround the foundations of our homes and offices.
-Iowa has the highest average radon concentration in the nation due to our glacier history.
+Iowa has the highest average indoor radon concentration in the nation due to our glacial history.
 As the glaciers came over Iowa, they deposited finely ground rocks that contain radium.
 Because the rocks that make up our soils are so finely ground, they have a large surface area to emit radon gas.
 Since the highest average radon concentrations are found in Iowa, Iowans are at even greater risk of radon-induced lung cancer compared to most Americans.
 In fact, about 400 Iowans die each year from radon exposure.

 - How does radon get into our homes?

-Radon gas can enter even through small cracks in the foundation or openings in the foundation of homes like sump pumps or spaces around pipe penetrations.
-For some individuals with wells, waterborne radon can enter the home and become airborne during showering, dishwashing.
-This is generally a small contribution compared to ground sources like the radon that enters around pipe penetrations or through cracks.
+Radon gas can enter even through small cracks in the foundation or openings in the foundation of homes like sump pumps or spaces around pipes.
+For some individuals with wells, radon in the well water can enter the home and become airborne during showering or dishwashing.
+The amount of radon from groundwater is generally small compared to the amount of radon that comes from the soil.

 - Who should test their home for radon?

 Everyone should test their homes for radon, especially in Iowa where we have the highest average radon concentrations in the nation.
 And you can’t really predict the levels in your home based on your neighbor’s levels.
-Even if two homes on a street have low radon concentrations, the home between them may be high.
+Even if two homes on a street have low radon concentrations, the home between them may exhibit high concentrations.
 The only way to know is to test.

-Most people, homeowners or business owners, purchase a radon test kit purchased from a variety of local stores, including hardware stores or large discount stores.
-They can also be purchased online or from local health departments.
+Radon test kits can be purchased from a variety of local stores, including hardware stores or large discount stores.
+They can also be purchased at a discount from the Iowa Cancer Consortium.

-One kind is referred to as a short-term test, it's usually placed for a week; or longer term testing can be placed for three months to a year.
-In the United States, more short-term tests are purchased.
-These short-term tests provide a rapid indication of whether a home has the potential for elevated radon concentrations or radon tests can be performed by certified professionals.
+One type of detector is known as a short-term test; it's usually placed for a few days to a week.
+Or, longer-term testing can be done for three months to a year.
+In the United States, more short-term tests are purchased since they provide a rapid indication of whether a home has the potential for elevated radon levels.
+Radon testing can also be performed by certified professionals.
 Regardless of who performs the testing, it should be done following EPA recommendations.

-- If they find that they have high levels of radon, what can they do?
+- If we find high levels of radon in our home, what can we do?

-I would confirm the tests.
-If the tests are confirmed, homeowners can remove radon.
 Usually it takes the assistance of a radon mitigation specialist to significantly reduce the radon concentrations long-term.
 Radon can be removed from homes or offices by installing a radon mitigation system, which vents the radon before it enters the building.
 Elevated radon levels in most homes and offices can be reduced to below 2 pCi/L by a radon mitigation system.
-The cost of a radon mitigation system runs around $1,200 to $1,500 to have such a system installed.
+The cost of a radon mitigation system runs around $1,200 to $1,500.
 Fortunately, these costs can be covered under a health care spending account if a homeowner has such a plan through their workplace.
-And a list of certified mitigators can be obtained from the Iowa Department of Public Health and their toll-free number is 800-383-5992.
+A list of certified radon testers and mitigators can be obtained from the Iowa Department of Public Health by calling their toll-free number at 800-383-5992.